hermeznetwork/cli-bidding/readme.md

 In order to forge a batch in Hermez, a coordinator must bid for a `slot` which is a period of 40 ethereum blocks.
 The best bid wins the slot and therefore has the right to forge as many [batches](https://docs.hermez.io/#/developers/glossary?id=batch) as possible in that period.
 This cli aims to easily interact with the Hermez Auction smart contract to facilitate this bidding task.
-Further information on the auction mechanism could be found in [documentation](https://docs.hermez.io/#/developers/protocol/consensus/consensus?id=auction)
+Further information on the auction mechanism can be found in [documentation](https://docs.hermez.io/#/developers/protocol/consensus/consensus?id=auction)

  -----
  -----